mdnurahmed/mdnurahmed/README.md

 ### Hi there, I'm Nur - aka mdnurahmed .
 A passionate self-taught software developer from Bangladesh.

-- 🔭 I’m currently working on a serverless web app .
+- 🔭 I’m currently working on a serverless web app using Cloud Run and Firestore.
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning data pipelines
-- 🥅 2022 Goals: Contribute to Open Source projects
+- 🥅 2023 Goals: Contribute to Open Source projects
 - 📫 How to reach me: nurahmedsabbir@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to play chess .